 Students preparing to be elementary teachers complete an undergraduate Bachelor of Arts degree in Interdisciplinary Studies with coursework and field experience in literacy and language, content methods and education practices.
 An emphasis in one of the following approved academic areas is required:

-The following optional added endorsements are offered and require coursework, field hours, and student teaching in addition to that required for the initial elementary license.
+A Special Education Generalist Endorsement is offered and requires coursework, field hours, and student teaching in addition to that required for the initial elementary license.

 The stages in the program provide for sequential development of research based knowledge about student learning and instructional practice.
 The program of preparation for initial licensure begins with an introduction to teaching and education in a series of prerequisite courses in education.
 Coursework taken after admission to the program provides a research-based foundation that is both theoretical and practical, for student teaching.
 Student teaching is a one-semester, full-time practicum in the classroom.